YureiNox/Bruteforcer_Alert/README.md

 # How to set up (a little bit long)

-1- download and extract tak the bruteforcealert.ps1 and the bruteforcealert.bat
+1- download and extract tak the bruteforcealert.ps1 and the bruteforcealert.bat bruteforcealert.ps1 is on ps1_file/English or French